innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Content Correctness**

-    The product owner (and really the end users) is best positioned to validate that the requirements are _correct_.
+    The product owner (and really the end-users) is best positioned to validate that the requirements are _correct_.
 This verification should occur during the weekly sprint planning meetings.

     Regardless, it's worth reviewing the change request and ensuring that the requirements documented in {{workflow.software_requirements_location}} are consistent with your understanding.